 After purchasing a rental property, most people usually experience problems in figuring out how they should get started as a property owner.
 Failing to specify all of your expectations and requirements in the lease is among one of the most common mistakes that landlords.
 Read more

-If you’re seeking a property management company in Marietta, GA, you have no shortage of options.
+If you’re seeking a property management company in Atlanta, GA, you have no shortage of options.
 However, trusting a stranger to manage one of your biggest investments can be a daunting task.
 Many property management companies offer roughly the same services at a range of prices, and the price doesn’t always reflect the value of services.
 A good property manager should be able to minimize expenses while saving the investor time and resources.
 Other than knowing the best restaurants around the Marietta Square, what questions can you ask to ensure a property manager has your best interest in mind?
 Read more

 Rent Appeal is growing, and frankly, we could use some help around here!

 We’re looking for part-time help around the office – a few days a week during morning hours.
 Interested?